Draeken/role-splitter/docs/engineer/app-architecture.md

 # How
-Try to define reusable architecture, separate core logic with specific app needs
+Try to define reusable architecture, separate core logic with specific app needs Target minimal bundle size to support low internet connection -> rely on web platform

+## i18n
+One app should be generated for each local -> increase space requirement on the server but decrease bundle size put text on separate files

+## HTML Components
+Use default components/widgets for forms

 # Root Component
 Provide App state & dispatcher